TerraFusion/basicFusion/README.txt

                     BATCH SCRIPT
 Step 1: Compile.
-  1. Manually enter the module lines in the file "combinedCode/loadModules".
+  1. Manually enter the module lines in the file "combinedCode/loadModules" into your temrinal.
 Currently, this file is set up as a batch script but it does not work for some reason.
-So, please just enter the lines manually.
+So just enter the lines manually.
+Copy/pasting the lines works as well.
   2. Perform a "make clean" in the combinedCode directory.
   3. "make" the program.
 Step 2: Run.